 The Workshop, since its founding in 1973, has focused on research topics that are both wide and deep.
 The work in each of these research areas began as an informal working group made up of faculty, students, and visiting scholars.
-For our newest research area of health and health care, the working group also includes executives, elected officials, technologists, and social entrepreneurs.
 All of these areas have been intrinsically interdisciplinary in design and realization.

 Although the diverse substantive topics covered by these research programs may appear to be unconnected, they share a common foundation in the realization that formal institutions, if they are to remain effective and sustainable, must be productively connected to more informal patterns of political, economic, and social life as well as to relevant characteristics of the physical and biological surroundings.
 This is the key insight behind the Workshop’s Institutional Analysis and Development (IAD) framework.

 Shahzeen Attari (IU–SPEA) collected data on public perceptions of water use to identify existing misperceptions.
 She is also investigating reasons for cooperating and defecting among real world social dilemmas (where private interests are at odds with collective interests, such as donating blood, buying green electricity etc.).
 Her work’s overarching theme is to understand human behavior related to resource use and how to encourage pro-social behaviors.